Rock beauty: Habitat and biology

 The rock beauty is found at depths between 3 and 92 m.
 They occur around jetties, rocky reefs and coral reefs, while the juveniles are often seen in areas of fire coral.
 They feed largely on sponges but will also eat corals, zoantharians, bryozoans, gorgonians, tunicates and algae.

 The adults are normally encountered as pairs and appear to form long term monogamous pairs.
 These pairs frequently consist of a larger individual and a smaller one, possibly indicating sexual dimorphism, although there is no sexual dichromatism.
 During mating the pair ascends in the water column, with their abdomens close together while they release eggs and milt into the water.
 A female can lay between 25,000 and 75,000 eggs in an evening, and up to 10 million in a season.
 The transparent eggs are pelagic and float in the water, hatching after 15–20 hours.
 The initial larvae have a large yolk sac and lack functional eyes, gut or fins.
 After 48 hours the yolk is absorbed and the larvae have more of a resemblance to normal fish.
 These larvae feed on plankton in the water.
 They grow rapidly, and after around 3–4 weeks from hatching they settle on the substrate.
 They are highly territorial but, unlike some related species, they do not act as cleaner fish.
 Their diet is thought to be plankton, benthic invertebrates and the mucus secreted by other fish.

 Systematics

 The rock beauty was first formally described in 1795 as Chaetodon tricolor by the German physician and naturalist Marcus Elieser Bloch (1723–1799) with the type locality given as Brazil.
-When Bernard Germain de Lacépède created the genus Holocanthus he used Chaetodon tricolor as the type species.
+When Bernard Germain de Lacépède created the genus Holacanthus he used Chaetodon tricolor as the type species.
 The species is placed by some authorities in the monotypic subgenus Holacanthus, all the others being in the subgenus Angelichthys.
-The specific name of this species, tricolor, refers to the three colour pattern of some adults which have a yellow front and black rear to the body with ref fin margins.
+The specific name of this species, tricolor, refers to the three colour pattern of some adults which have a yellow front and black rear to the body with red fin margins.